Jonas-R/algo_systems/README.md

 algo_systems
 ============

-algorithmic bioinformatics: systems and networks
+Exercises for algorithmic bioinformatics: systems and networks